 Mobetron is used to deliver electron IORT radiation.

-But as it is costly only few hospitals are able to use this approach.
+But as it is costly, only a few hospitals such as cancer hospitals in Mumbai can use this approach.

 2. HDR-IORT: This technique was developed to combine the advantages of high dose rate brachytherapy and IORT for treating some complex cancers.